Manuscripts published in JPPR are free of charge.

 Reviews

-Mini-Review articles should be dedicated to "hot" topics and limited to 3000 words and a maximum two figures, two tables and 20 references.
+Mini-Review articles should be dedicated to "hot" topics and limited to 3,000 words with a maximum of two figures, two tables and 20 references.